AriChicheportiche/JokeWebApp/README.md

 - Raw OpenAPI JSON: `https://localhost:{port}/swagger/v1/swagger.json`

 If you deploy to another environment and want Swagger available there, add `app.UseSwagger()` and `app.UseSwaggerUI()` to the non-development branch in `Program.cs`.

+### REST API Endpoints
+Swagger exposes CRUD endpoints under `JokesApi` for the jokes catalogue:

+- `GET /api/JokesApi` – list all jokes
+- `GET /api/JokesApi/{id}` – fetch a single joke by id
+- `POST /api/JokesApi` – create a new joke
+- `PUT /api/JokesApi/{id}` – update an existing joke (payload id must match the route id)
+- `DELETE /api/JokesApi/{id}` – remove a joke

+Use the Swagger UI "Try it out" buttons to send requests.
+The seeded jokes are inserted automatically on first launch, making it easy to test immediately.
+When making `POST`/`PUT` calls, provide JSON bodies matching the `Joke` schema (e.g., `{"jokeQuestion": "...", "jokeAnswer": "..."}`).

 ## Deployment
 1. **Publish** for your target environment: